arzamansoori/FoodDeliveryApp/readme.md

 * To advance the feature of Acordion, I wanted to keep the state of only one child to be true and rest of them should be false.
 * So, I *lifted the state up* and given the power to its parent.
 * By controlling the state of the child, I was able to add build this feature in which on click it should show the body and collapse others.

+## Context API

+React has one way data flow structure, which means that data will be flown through the parent then child and then their child.
+This is known as *Props Drilling*.
+This is okay in small case application but becomes a problem in a large scale applications.
+To solve this issue we have *Context API*

+Context API is like a global state which everyone can access.
+Context API has two main components *Context.Provider* and *Context.Consumer*.

+I have used Context API in the application to change the username as we type on the input box.